 Client Information Spring – You will be flying into (YXS) Prince George, British Columbia, Canada via (YVR) Vancouver, British Columbia, Canada.
-Air Canada and Westjet are the two main carries in Prince George with 9 direct flights daily.
-It is suggested to have at least a 2hr lay over in Vancouver prior to departing for Prince George.
+Air Canada and Westjet are the two main carriers in Prince George with 9 direct flights daily.
+It is suggested to have at least a 2hr layover in Vancouver prior to departing for Prince George.
 Canada Customs can be very time consuming and previous clients have missed their connecting flight due to this delay.

 - We recommend you arrive in Prince George a day or two prior to your hunt start date.

 - We recommend you arrange to fly out of Prince George a day or two after your final hunt date.

 - You may make reservations at any hotel in Prince George; the cost of the room is your responsibility.
 A list of hotels/motels has been provided for your quick reference Hotels in Prince George.

 - The company expeditor will pick you up from the hotel on the first day of your hunt.
 It is a 6 hr drive to base camp.
 We will need to know the arrival and departure times of your flight.